I-motif DNA: Bio-sensors

 The conformational change from B DNA to i-motif under acidic conditions makes it useful as a colormetric sensor for glucose levels.
 A glucose detection system, Poly(24C)-MB, was created to detect a drop in pH levels in organisms, which occurs when glucose is oxidized.
 The dye of the Poly(24C)-MB system, methylene blue (MB), cannot bind when i-motifs are induced, giving rise to a color change that is easily visible.
 This system is simple, cost-effective, and precise due to i-motif conformation.

 Drug delivery systems

 Gold nanoparticles/i-motif conjugated systems have been developed as a pH-induced drug delivery system.
 A study done using DNA conjugated gold nanoparticles (DNA-GNP) created a delivery molecule with stretches of C-rich single-stranded DNA that form i-motifs in cancer cell due to their acidic endosomes.
 When the DNA-GNP molecule enters a normal cell, no change takes place, but when the DNA-GNP enters a cancer cell, it induces i-motif conformation, which triggers doxorubicin (DOX), an effective cancer drug against leukemia and Hodgkin's lymphoma, to be released into the cell.
-This method not only acts as an efficient drug delivery system, but can also be modified to detect cancer cells by including a dye or fluorescent, much like the colormetric sensor.
+This method not only acts as an efficient drug delivery system, but can also be modified to detect cancer cells by including a dye or fluorescent, much like the colorimetric sensor.